-Applying the motor carrier standard, as has generally been applied in transfer proceedings involving passenger ferries, the Commission finds credible the ample evidence that the transfer is in the public interest.
+Regardless of which standard applies, the Proposed Transaction satisfies the requirements of the statute.
+Applying the motor carrier standard first, the Commission finds credible the ample evidence that the transfer is in the public interest.
 The utility is currently owned by entities in the process of winding down their operations in order to facilitate the closing of the Estate.
 BHIL and BHIT witnesses testified that the Estate has no plans to continue funding major capital improvements which will be needed in the future.
-Tr. vol. 2, 107-08.
+(Tr.
+Vol. 2, 107-08).
 Village witness Gardner testified that he has seen a decline in operations, which he attributed to the current ownership's desire to sell the operations.
-Tr. vol. 4, 128-29.
+(Tr.
+Vol. 4, 128-29).
 SharpVue and BHIFT not only have the resources, but they have the desire to assume operations.
 For the same reasons, the evidence shows that the Transfer will have a positive, not an adverse, impact on the utility's operations, and there is no evidence that the Transfer will impact any other utility's operations.
-Moreover, BHIFT, through SharpVue's management, has the financial means to assume the operations, the willingness as expressed by witness Roberts, and the experience through its agreement with the current management to stay on for at least three years.
-In short, the Commission is persuaded that BHIFT is certainly fit, willing, and able to assume the operations in a manner that serves the public interest.
+Moreover, BHIFT, through SharpVue's management, has the financial means to assume the operations, the willingness as expressed by Mr. Roberts, and the experience through its agreement with the current management to stay on for at least three years.
+In short, BHIFT is certainly fit, willing, and able to assume the operations in a manner that serves the public interest.

-Even under the Commission's three-prong test applied to other utility mergers, the Commission concludes that the Transfer is also justified under this test and is in the public convenience and necessity.
-First, there is no anticipated adverse impact on North Carolina retail ratepayers.
+The transaction is also justified under the three-prong test for non-motor carriers.
+There is no anticipated adverse impact on North Carolina retail ratepayers.
 To the contrary, it is expected that the necessary infusion of available capital and an interested and willing owner will have a positive impact on operations and the customer experience.
-Second, there is no expected adverse impact on rates because the commitment to maintain continuation of existing parking and barge rates for at least six years, with only inflation adjustments, insulates consumers from the risk of major rate increases for a substantial period of time.
-The Buyers have committed to freeze rates for Ferry and Tram Operations for at least one year to the advantage of consumers, and any subsequent requests for increases in rates will be then subject to cost justification the same as if there were no transfer pursuant to N.C.G.S. § 62-133.
+Moreover, there is no expected adverse impact on rates because the commitment to maintain continuation of existing parking and barge rates for six years, with only inflation adjustments, insulates consumers from the risk of major rate increases for a substantial period of time.
+The Buyer has committed to freeze Ferry and tram rates for at least one year to the advantage of consumers, and any subsequent requests for increases in rates will be then subject to cost justification thereafter the same as if there were no transfer pursuant to N.C.G.S. §62-133.
 Numerous other benefits are discussed previously in this Order.

-Third, although the Village identified several risks it believes are associated with the transaction, the Commission concludes that ratepayers are reasonably protected from these risks and that they are outweighed by the benefits of the Transfer.
+Although the Village identified several risks it believes are associated with the transaction, the Commission concludes that ratepayers are reasonably protected from these risks and that they are outweighed by the benefits of the proposed Transfer.